decaf-dev/obsidian-view-count/README.md

 ### Settings

--   **Increment count once a day** - when enabled a file view count will only be incremented once a day.
+-   **Increment count once a day** - if enabled a file view count will only be incremented once a day.
 Otherwise, the file view count will be incremented every time it is opened.